top of page

 I was born in sound.
 It thrums in my bones, seeps into my skin like ink on paper, a visceral echo that lingers between the heartbeats of nature and machine.
 I craft experiences, not to escape, but to connect.
 To peel back the layers of what we know, what we’ve forgotten, and what we long to remember.

-In the chaos of digital noise and social masquerades, I find myself seeking the truth, aw, unfiltered, unapologetic.
+In the chaos of digital noise and social masquerades, I find myself seeking the truth, raw, unfiltered, unapologetic.
 My work is a communion with the earth and its forgotten voices, with the city and its relentless pulse.
 Every exhibit, every project, is a bridge to the unsaid, the unseen, the unheard.
 A delicate dance between authenticity and illusion.

 I am the whisper of a bird’s wings caught in the static of a restless mind.
 I am the silence between the rain, the hum of a crowd, the punk anthem that screams for something more.
 I am Wallflower and I am Bloom, the question and the quest for identity in a world obsessed with conformity.